 Przehyba, Mountain summit in Beskid Sądecki, Poland.

-Przehyba is a mountain in the Beskid Sądecki range rising to 1,175 meters with forested slopes throughout.
-Multiple hiking trails cross near the summit, creating a hub for hikers exploring the Carpathians.
+Przehyba is a mountain summit in the Beskid Sądecki range in southern Poland, reaching 1,175 meters (3,855 feet).
+Its slopes are heavily forested, and several marked hiking trails meet near the top, making it a natural crossroads for walkers in the area.

 The community of curious travelers